Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 This is a popular way to use the framework.
-It preserves compatibility with the Unity ecosystem, while still offering many of the benefits Kinemation has to offer (plus modules like Myri and Calligraphics).
+It preserves compatibility with the Unity ecosystem, while still offering many of the benefits Kinemation has to offer (plus modules like Myri, Calligraphics, and LifeFX).

 Adding the bootstrap is what activates the hooks and turns on many of the core features of the framework.
 However, these core features do not break any